Kolkata Partition Museum: History

 The Kolkata Partition Museum Project was envisioned by Rituparna Roy, a Partition scholar and lecturer of English literature, initially in 2007 when she witnessed the Holocaust Memorials of Berlin and "wondered why there was no such comparable public memorialisation of the partition in India."
 The Palestine Museum in Birzeit, near Jerusalem, was also one of her early inspirations.
 In August 2016, as part of an international conference commemorating 70 years of Partition at the Indian Museum in Kolkata, funded by The New Zealand India Research Institute (NZIRI) and The Ministry of Culture, Government of India, which was co-convened by Roy alongside historian Sekhar Bandyopadhyay and Dr Jayanta Sengupta, this project was formally introduced and later on 20 August 2018 registered as a trust—The Kolkata Partition Museum Trust (KPMT).

-It is important to note that there are similar initiatives such as The 1947 Partition Archive founded by Dr Guneeta Singh Bhalla in 2010 and The Partition Museum, Amritsar founded by The Arts and Cultural Heritage Trust (TAACHT) in early 2015.
+There are similar initiatives such as The 1947 Partition Archive founded by Dr Guneeta Singh Bhalla in 2010 and The Partition Museum, Amritsar founded by The Arts and Cultural Heritage Trust (TAACHT) in early 2015.
 Historian Urvashi Butalia theorised the idea for a museum chronicling the partition around 2011 and also pointed out some of the pitfalls.
 In 2010, a few students from several Mumbai schools—Cathedral, JB Petit, Ambani, as well as HR and Jai Hind colleges—had jointly "launched a project titled "Remembering Partition" in collaboration with two organisations, Citizens for Peace in India and Citizens' Archive of Pakistan."
 Their goal was "to increase awareness about the partition of India and to honor those who experienced partition."
 It is not known what became of this project.
 However, the characteristic feature of the Kolkata Partition Museum Project is that it seeks to document the Bengali experience of partition, albeit not exclusively.
 While both the Archive and the Museum in Amritsar have documented the partition of Bengal, through oral testimonies of individuals who witnessed the partition first-hand or microhistories of family members, the emphasis on systematically memorialising the specific history of Bengal is lacking.
 KPM aims to dedicate itself towards filling in this gap and bringing forward the unique trajectory of Bengal, starting with the Partition of Bengal in 1905.